 - To configure protocol-based VLANs, follow these steps: - 1.
-First configure VLAN groups for the protocols you want to use (see "Configuring VLAN Groups" on page 142).
+First configure VLAN groups for the protocols you want to use (see "Configuring VLAN Groups" on page 139).
 Although not mandatory, we suggest configuring a separate VLAN for each major protocol running on your network.
 Do not add port members at this time. - 2.
-Create a protocol group for each of the protocols you want to assign to a VLAN using the Configure Protocol (Add) page. - 3.
-Then map the protocol for each interface to the appropriate VLAN using the Configure Interface (Add) page. - When MAC-based, IP subnet-based, or protocol-based VLANs are supported concurrently, priority is applied in this sequence, and then port-based VLANs last.
+Create a protocol group for each of the protocols you want to assign to a VLAN using the Configure Protocol (Add) page.